 However, after obtaining a renewable visa for residency using an E-2 investment, a foreign national who then wishes to immigrate can choose to convert their E-2 visa to an EB-5 visa.

-Under either scenario, the investor must also complete the entire EB-5 process to have their case redesignated as an EB-5 investment visa application.
+The investor must complete the entire EB-5 process to have their case redesignated as an EB-5 investment visa application.

-Five years after an EB-5 investor has become a lawful permanent resident of the United States, they may file an application for U.S. citizenship.
+Five years after an EB-5 investor has obtained their conditional EB-5 visa in the United States, they may file an application for U.S. citizenship.

 The Procedure for Naturalization